 - 9. Towing vessels shall report, using the template attached to this Annex, all bluefin tuna dead during transport.
 Individual lines shall be completed by the master each time the dead or lost event has been detected. - 10.
 In case of further transfers, the master of the donor towing vessel must provide the original of the report to the master of the towing vessel receiving the bluefin tuna, keeping a copy on board for the duration of the campaign. - 11.
 At arrival of a transport cage to the destination farm, the master of the towing vessel shall deliver the complete set of reports of dead fish using the template attached to this Annex to the farm CPC competent authority. - 12.
-For the purpose of the quota uptake to be determined by the flag or trap CPC, the weight of fish that die or are lost during transport shall be evaluated as follows: - a) for dead fish
+For a given caging operation, the accumulated mortalities reported by the master of the towing vessels in accordance with points 9 to 11, shall be reported in the caging section of the eBCD by the farm operator.

-- i. in the case of landing, the effective weight at landing shall be applied; - ii. in the case that the dead fish is discarded, the average weight established at the time of caging shall be applied to the number of individuals discarded; - b) for fish otherwise considered as lost at the moment of the investigation referred to in paragraph 174, the average individual weight established at the time of caging shall be applied to the number of individuals considered as being lost, as determined by the flag or trap CPC competent authority resulting from its analysis of the first transfer video footage in the context of the investigation.
+- 13. For the purpose of the quota uptake to be determined by the flag or trap CPC, the weight of fish that die or are lost during transport shall be evaluated as follows: - a) for dead fish - i. in the case of landing, the effective weight at landing shall be applied; - ii. in the case that the dead fish is discarded, the average weight established at the time of caging shall be applied to the number of individuals discarded; - b) for fish otherwise considered as lost at the moment of the investigation referred to in paragraph 176, the average individual weight established at the time of caging shall be applied to the number of individuals considered as being lost, as determined by the flag or trap CPC competent authority resulting from its analysis of the first transfer video footage in the context of the investigation.